This post was last updated on August 9, 2022 by Preethi Sukumaran

-Avoid any fruits, or in-between meal snacks unless there is good hunger and appetite.
+Avoid any fruits, or even healthy snacks between meals, unless there is good hunger and appetite.
 Do NOT eat because you have read that eating 6 small meals is healthy or that it is good for you “to graze”.
 Grazing animals have a completely different digestive system – we cannot follow their method of eating throughout the day.

 Ayurveda tells us that ideally all meals should be freshly made and hot.
 However, because both our breakfast and dinner are eaten during a kapha surge, please eat food that is freshly cooked and hot.
 At these meals, the body’s ability to digest stale meals is impaired.
-Stale meals are higher in gurutva as per Ayurveda, so they are more difficult to break down and can quickly aggravate kapha.
+Stale meals are heavier according to Ayurveda.
+So they are more difficult to break down and can quickly aggravate kapha.

 Avoid difficult-to-digest food like raw food, highly complex cereals, and heavy lentils like rajma and channa for dinner.
 You can eat them in very small quantities occasionally at breakfast, only if the digestive fire is good and the activity level is high.

 Healthy eating habits for Kapha leaning prakriti

 If you have a kapha leaning prakriti or kapha aggravation, (weight issues, poor hair growth), we suggest that you eat dinner as early as possible within the evening kapha cycle.

 For example, eating at 7 p.m. means that only one hour has passed in the kapha cycle of four hours.
 But, eating at 9 p.m. means that the body has had three hours to accumulate kapha.
 Eating your meals at the right time, not only helps you digest your food.
 It also ensures you avoid any blood sugar spikes, heaviness or bloating.